 Convertible Modes

-The two refrigerators have convertible technology, but in varying ways and flexibility.
+Both the refrigerators have convertible technology, albeit with varying implementation and flexibility.

 LG 446L Convertible Mode